List of Empire ships (M): Empire Morley

 Empire Morley was a 7,068 GRT cargo ship which was built by Shipbuilding Corporation Ltd, Newcastle upon Tyne.
 Launched on 28 November 1944 and completed in February 1945.
 Sold in 1947 to Tower Steamship Co Ltd and renamed Tower Grange.
 Operated under the management of Counties Ship Management Co Ltd. Sold in 1950 to London & Overseas Freighters Ltd and renamed London Trader, then sold later that year to Compagnia Maritime Azores, Liberia and renamed Nico.
 Scrapped in June 1969 at Etajima, Japan.

 Empire Morn

 Empire Morn was a 7,092 GRT CAM ship which was built by Vickers-Armstrongs Ltd, Barrow in Furness.
 Launched on 1 July 1941 and completed in September 1941.
-Damaged on 26 April 1943 by a mine off Rabat, Morocco at beached and initially expected to be declared a total constructive loss.
+Damaged on 26 April 1943 by a mine off Rabat, Morocco, at beached and initially expected to be declared a total constructive loss.
 Refloated and towed to Gibraltar, arriving on 1 September 1943.
 Used as a storage hulk.
 Sold in 1947 to F M Pereda, Spain and renamed San Antonio.
-Towed to Cadiz, arriving on 12 March 1947 and renamed Rio Pas.
+Towed to Cádiz, arriving on 12 March 1947 and renamed Rio Pas.
 Repaired, with a new stern section.
 Sold in 1962 to Maritima Colonial y de Comercio SA, Spain.
 Scrapped in 1973 in Santander, Spain.